-The Audio Production Technology program offers a unique combination of musical and technical training, and the opportunity to become proficient with a broad range of musically useful technologies while building a firm foundation in the musical arts.
+The Audio Production Technology program offers a unique combination of musical and technical training, plus the opportunity to become proficient with a broad range of musically useful technologies while building a firm foundation in the musical arts.
 It prepares students for a variety of careers in:

-The program offers students an opportunity to receive training on industry-standard equipment by instructors with real-world experience and professional resumes.
+The program offers students an opportunity to receive training on industry-standard equipment by instructors with decades of real-world experience and professional resumes.
 Students learn the concepts and theory associated with recording arts technologies while applying them in lab settings appropriate to their skill levels.

 Students completing the degree in Audio Production Technologies program will gain the knowledge base, competency, and confidence they need to enter the commercial music marketplace.

-For information about careers in your area of study, visit O*NET OnLine for detailed job descriptions, education requirements, wage and employment trend information.
+For information about careers in your area of study, visit O*NET OnLine for detailed job descriptions, education requirements, wage, and employment trend information.